FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 ## Description

-Note: make sure to provide a descriptive pull request (PR) title above that indicates the overall purpose and type of code changes/additions the PR covers.
+Note: make sure to provide a brief and descriptive pull request (PR) title above.

 Here, describe the purpose and content of the PR in more detail.
 - Provide context and necessary background information, including links to any supporting documents (e.g., protocol presentation).